Skip to main content

 Digital tools for smoking cessation have a growing and increasingly rigorous evidence base.

-NICE national guidance explicitly includes digital behavioural support as part of its recommended combined approach for cessation.
+NICE national guidance includes digital behavioural support as part of its recommended combined approach for cessation.
 Apps are not a replacement for pharmacological support where that is appropriate, but they are a recognised evidence-based component of a complete quit strategy.

 The Mechanics That Actually Matter

 Not all app features are equal.
-Several specific mechanics have evidence behind them; others are design noise.
+Several specific mechanics have evidence behind them.
+Others are design noise.

 Craving and trigger logging